openPMD/openPMD-standard/STANDARD.md

                      `r` direction and where the first axis corresponds to the azimuthal mode.
 (This last axis has length `2m-1`, where `m` is the number of modes used.
-By convention, this first stores the real part of the mode `0`, then the real part of the mode `1`, then the imaginary part of the mode `1`, then the real part of the mode `2`, etc.)
+By convention, this first stores only the real part of the mode `0`, then the real part of the mode `1`, then the imaginary part of the mode `1`, then the real part of the mode `2`, then the imaginary part of the mode `2`, etc.)
       - reserved: `cylindrical`, `spherical`
       - `other`